babumiya435/babumiya435/README.md

 - 🙋‍♂️ All about me is at **[My Website](https://babumiya.vercel.app/)**

-- 🔭 I’m currently working on `Something Intresting`.
+- 🔭 I’m currently working on `Building Something Intresting`.

-- 🌱 I’m currently learning `MERN Stack`
+- 🌱 I’m currently learning `Full Stack`

 - 👯 I’m looking to collaborate for `Dev Projects`

 - 🤔 I’m looking for help with `Competitive Programming`

-- 💬 Ask me about anything, Except Maths :sweat_smile:
+- 💬 Ask me about anything, Except My Salary :sweat_smile:

-- 👨‍💻 Life Hack: Learn new tech :fire: and share what you have learned :tada:
+- 👨‍💻 Life Hack: Learn new tech :fire: and share the learnings :tada:

 - ⚡ Fun fact: I waste most of my time waching movies